 - 7.4 Grounding Electrode System Addition to NEC 250.53 (SPS 316.250) - (A) Rod, Pipe, and Plate Electrodes.
 Rod, pipe, and plate electrodes shall meet the requirements of 250.53(A)(1) through (A)(3).
-Per WI Adiminstrative code SPS 316.250 (1) The exception in NEC 250.53 (A) (2) is not included. - (1) Below Permanent Moisture Level.
+Per WI Administrative code SPS 316.250 (1) The exception in NEC 250.53 (A) (2) is not included. - (1) Below Permanent Moisture Level.
 If practicable, rod, pipe, and plate electrodes shall be embedded below permanent moisture level.
 Rod, pipe, and plate electrodes shall be free from nonconductive coatings such as paint or enamel. - (2) Supplemental Electrode Required.
-A single rod, pipe, or plate electrode shall be supplemented by an additional electrode of a type specified in 250.52(A)(4) through (A)(8).
-The supplemental electrode shall be permitted to be bonded to one of the following: - (1) Rod, pipe, or plate electrode - (2) Grounding electrode conductor - (3) Grounded service-entrance conductor - (4) Nonflexible grounded service raceway - (5) Any grounded service enclosure - (3) Supplemental Electrode.
+(A rod electrode must be supplemented by an additional electrode that's bonded to:)A single rod, pipe, or plate electrode shall be supplemented by an additional electrode of a type specified in 250.52(A)(4)

+through (A)(8).
+The supplemental electrode shall be permitted to be bonded to one of the following:

+- (1) Rod, pipe, or plate electrode (Another rod electrode) - (2) Grounding electrode conductor - (3) Grounded service-entrance conductor (The service neutral conductor) - (4) Nonflexible grounded service raceway (A nonflexible metal service raceway) - (5) Any grounded service enclosure (The service disconnect) - (3) Supplemental Electrode.
 If multiple rod, pipe, or plate electrodes are installed to meet the requirements of this section, they shall not be less than 1.8 m (6 ft) apart.
 SPS 316.250 (2) Supplemental Electrode.
 This is a department rule in addition to the requirements in NEC 250.53 (A) (3): A single electrode consisting of a rod, pipe or plate shall be augmented by one additional electrode of any of the types in NEC 250.52 (A) (4) to (A) (8).